-- 1.1 Steinbergs Solicitors (the Firm), a Recognised Sole Practice, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
-Steinbergs Solicitors will pay a financial penalty in the sum of £3,778, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules; - b. to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules; and - c.
-Steinbergs Solicitors will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.
+1.1 Warcup Law Firm Limited (the firm), a recognised body, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees t the following outcome to the investigation:

+- a.
+Warcup Law Firm Limited will pay a financial penalty in the sum of £15,598 under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules. - b. to the publication of this agreement under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules; and - c.
+Warcup Law Firm Limited will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedures Rules.